Research Data Management (RDM) and Open Science

 The data availability statement should be placed in the article's designated "data availability" section.
 If the journal does not have such a section, the statement can be included in the acknowledgements section.

 We suggest that you study our research data management pages and see if you can find ways to improve findability, accessibility and reusability of your research data.
-In general, studies show that articles that openly deposit data receive more citations [1].
-However, If you work with human subjects, be extra careful with GDPR and personal data (see Aalto's instructions).
+If you handle personal data in your research, please familiarize yourself with the How to handle personal data in research page.

 If you have any questions regarding data availability statements or research data management, please contact researchdata@aalto.fi